 Each stick is 0.12oz.
 You can buy them as a set or each one separately.

-UPDATE: Smashbox Contour Stick Trio has been discontinued.
-Check out these awesomely amazing ones by Makeup By Mario.
-He is the genius behind all contouring!
+UPDATE: Smashbox Contour Stick Trio has unfortunately been discontinued.
+Check out these cream contour sticks for a fabulous contour.

 The Smashbox Contour Palette comes in 3 shades in powder form.
 Powder products are better for oily skin, so if you have skin that’s on the oilier side, stick to powders.
 They’re less likely to create shine.

 The palette comes in 2 different shade options – light or deep.
 They both come with 3 contour shades- a contour, a bronzer and a highlighter.
 All the colours are matte which is nice because then the highlight shade can double up as a setting powder or it can be used under the eyes.
 Basically, it gives you multi-use options!